Ultrasonic Cavitation: What It Is and How It Compares to Other Contouring Treatments

 » Is Coolsculpting better than an ultrasonic cavitation treatments in your case?
 Use our virtual consultation tool to discuss this with a cosmetic doctor near you from the comfort of your own home.

-Laser Body Contouring (SculpSure)
+Laser body contouring (SculpSure)

 Another form of body contouring, SculpSure uses a 1060 nanometer laser to disrupt fat cells.
-These lasers target adipose tissue and heat them up to between 42 and 47 degrees Celsius, which damages the structural integrity of the fat cells.
+These lasers target adipose tissue and heat them up to between 107-116°F (42-47°C), which damages the structural integrity of the fat cells.

 The cavitation effect of ultrasonic cavitation using ultrasound waves is really what makes it so similar to VASER.
 In medical environments, cavitation refers to the process of forming bubbles which break apart fat.

-Similarly, Sono Bello procedures use power-assisted lipo machines as well as cannulas.
-These body contouring options are not quite as invasive as traditional liposuction or tummy tucks, but they still use certain traditional, surgical techniques to get rid of the fat.
-This allows patients to get the best results relatively quickly — usually with just one treatment session — but it also means that there are more side effects and a longer recovery time than with ultrasonic cavitation.
+Similarly, Sono Bello procedures use power-assisted liposuction machines in conjunction with cannulas.
+These body contouring options are not quite as invasive as traditional liposuction or tummy tucks, but they still use certain traditional surgical techniques to get rid of the fat.
+This allows patients to get the best results relatively quickly — usually with just one treatment session — but they also leads to more side effects and a longer recovery time than ultrasonic cavitation.

-Cold Laser (Zerona)
+Cold laser (Zerona)

-This FDA approved non-surgical body contouring option uses a cold laser to emulsify fatty tissue in the treated areas.
-It’s kind of like a mix between CoolSculpting and laser lipo.
+This FDA-approved non-surgical body contouring option uses a cold laser to emulsify fatty tissue in the treated areas.
+It can be seen as a mix between CoolSculpting and laser liposuction.
 Patients are required to undergo six painless, 20-minute treatments for the best results.

 One of the most important things to consider when deciding on any cosmetic surgery procedure is that your doctor will have the answer to which one is best for you.